leroyvaughan/Promise-Series-With-Param/src/with-map-series/readme.md

 # EXAMPLE USAGE

-You can find example usage in the index.js file located in the root folder.
+You can find example usage in the [index.js](https://github.com/leroyvaughan/Promise-Series-With-Param/blob/master/src/index.js) file located in the root/src folder.

 ## Otherwise,